 Lessons We’ve Learned

 - Researching and comparing rental properties takes a lot of time and effort.
-Andrew built a tool, Simple Wealth, that does the work for you.
+Andrew built a tool, Investable, that does the work for you.

 - Don’t buy a property from a guy named Bill.